 A Nigerian citizen, Mr Taylor was appointed Secretary-General of the CTO in June 2015.
 Until then, he was Chief Executive Officer of Kemilinks International, an ICT consultancy firm based in Lagos.
 A telecommunications engineer by training, he brings to the CTO over 35 years of global experience in ICTs with government and the private sector.
 Previous positions held include regional director for Africa at Inmarsat (1994 – 1999), space technology coordinator for developing countries at the International Telecommunication Union (ITU, 1993 – 1994) and project director, also at the ITU (1987 – 1993).
 Twice elected as a member of the ITU’s Radio Regulations Board (vice-chair in 2004, and chair in 2005), Mr Taylor has a rich inside knowledge of international organisations.
 Early in his career, he worked in telecommunication engineering, including as senior engineer at Nigerian Telecommunications (1981 – 1985) and spectrum engineer at Intelsat (1985 – 1987).

-Director, Head of Operations / Corporate Secretary
+Director, ICT Development / Corporate Secretary

 Lasantha De Alwis